Paramount Resources to buy Apache assets for $459-million

 Even before Thursday’s announcement, Apache had agreed to sell its Provost assets in Alberta to an undisclosed privately owned company.
 Also in June, Apache sold other Saskatchewan and Alberta assets to Calgary-based Cardinal Energy Ltd. The Cardinal transaction closed in late June, and the others are expected to close by the end of the summer.

-Apache said in a release that aggregate proceeds from the three transactions are approximately $927-million.
+Apache said in a release that aggregate proceeds from the three transactions are approximately $927-million (CAD).
 The proceeds will be used to fund a portion of the company’s capital program, to reduce debt, or to improve overall liquidity.

 For its part, Paramount said the deals will make it Montney, Duvernay and Deep Basin-focused.
 The integration, it said, “will generate operational synergies, optimize cost structures, offer financial flexibility and provide economies of scale.”